apache/beam/website/www/site/content/en/documentation/io/built-in/google-bigquery.md

    as it partitions your dataset for you.

 3. When you [load data](https://cloud.google.com/bigquery/docs/loading-data) into BigQuery, [these limits](https://cloud.google.com/bigquery/quotas#load_jobs) are applied.
-Particularly, a load job fails if it executes for longer than six hours.
-This might be caused if your BigQuery job uses a shared pool of slots.
+By default, BigQuery uses a shared pool of slots to load data.
-It is highly recommended to use [BigQuery reservations](https://cloud.google.com/bigquery/docs/reservations-intro#benefits_of_reservations).
+This means that the available capacity is not guaranteed, and your load may be queued until a slot becomes available.
+If a slot does not become available within 6 hours, the load will fail due to the limits set by BigQuery.
+To avoid this situation, it is highly recommended that you use [BigQuery reservations](https://cloud.google.com/bigquery/docs/reservations-intro#benefits_of_reservations), which ensure that your load does not get queued and fail due to capacity issues.

 ## Additional examples